 Regardless of whether children are raised in a traditional nuclear family or in a blended family, great care should be given to protect any inheritance both for them and from them.
 For starters, wealth representing a lifetime of your hard work and thrift can be squandered in very short order.
 Dollars earned just spend differently than dollars inherited.
 In addition to good old-fashioned squandering, an inheritance can quickly vanish through divorces, lawsuits and bankruptcies.

-Fortunately, with proper (and very careful) estate planning, you can both honor your vows to your new spouse and provide an inheritance that is protected for your own children.
+Fortunately, with the help of an estate planning attorney experienced in counselling blended families, you can both honor your vows to your new spouse and provide an inheritance that is protected for your own children.